Bajra Khichdi Recipe

 Bajra Khichdi Recipe (Bajre Ki Khichdi, Pearl Millet Khichdi)

-A delicious, warming, and nutritious recipe from Rajasthan, Bajra Khichdi (Bajre Ki Khichdi, Pearl Millet Khichdi) is made using bajra (pearl millet), rice, and lentils.
-It is a wholesome dish that is a winter favorite (vegetarian, can be easily made vegan and gluten-free).
+A delicious and warming recipe from Rajasthan, Bajra Khichdi (Bajre Ki Khichdi, Pearl Millet Khichdi) is made using bajra (pearl millet), rice, and lentils.
+It is a wholesome dish that is a winter favorite.

 Servings: 4 people